felipelouza/bwsd/README.md

-# all-bwsd
+# bwsd

-This code is an implementation of three algorithms [1] that compute all-pairs of Burrows-Wheeler similarity distributions (BWSD) for a string collection.
+This code is an implementation of three algorithms [1] to compute all-pairs of Burrows-Wheeler similarity distributions (BWSD) for a string collection.

 # run